sapphyrus/helper/README.md

 	"position_visibility": [-44, 0, 0], // offset to origin for world vischeck, defaults to [0, 0, 0]
 	"viewangles": [-1.8710323572159, -136.26739501953], // pitch, yaw
-	"duck": true, // true = have to be fully ducked, defaults to false "tickrate": 128, // location is compatible with this tickrate, can also be an array of tickrates "grenade_throw": {
+	"duck": true, // true = have to be fully ducked, defaults to false "tickrate": 128, // number: all tickrates supported, array: the only tickrates supported "grenade": {
 		"strength": 0.5, // required m_flThrowStrength to autothrow, 1=left, 0.5 = right+left, 0 = right
 		"fov": 0.3, // have to be in this fov to autothrow "jump": true, // jumpthrow at the end of running